 "There's a charm where you are?
 A Repelling Charm?"
 Hermione questioned.

 "Yeah, I think so.
 It's familiar enough," Scott replied.

 A short silence. "…I didn't think of that, that's a good point.
-There must be something up here, but I don't see it.
+There must be something up here.
 I'll let you know if I run across anything, but I'm moving on."